 At a meeting of the Board of Directors there must be present not less than half of the directors to constitute a quorum.
 Where the chairman is not present at the meeting or his unable to perform his duties and if there is a vice chairman, the vice chairman shall preside over the meeting.
 If there is no vice chairman or if there is one, but he is unable to perform his duties, the meeting shall elect a director to be chairman of the meeting.

 Decisions of the meeting shall be by a majority of votes.
 One director shall have one vote, except that a director having an interest in any matter shall have no right to vote in such matter.
 In the event that votes are tied, the chairman shall give a casting vote.

-Company secretary With effect from February 2008, all public companies must have a company secretary, to be responsible for the following matters:
+Company secretary All public companies must have a company secretary, to be responsible for the following matters:

 (1) preparing and keeping the register of directors; notices and minutes of directors and shareholders meetings, and the annual report;

 (2) maintaining the list of interests disclosed by directors or executives; and

 (3) doing any other things, as specified in regulations.